 - After briefing his crew, Patenaude always ends with "Question?
 Action!!!"

-- Chuck Cunningham Syndrome: The sentient onboard computer, Gervais, was all but forgotten after the first season, without being Put on a Bus like Mirabella and Falbo.
+- Chuck Cunningham Syndrome: The sentient onboard computer, Gervais, was all but forgotten after the second season, without being Put on a Bus like Mirabella and Falbo.

 - Creator Provincialism: Turns out that Canada is the remaining superpower in-universe.

 - Interestingly, this was caused by Executive Meddling.
 The series was threatened with receiving no more subsidies from the Canadian federal government after the first two seasons because the Ministry of Heritage thought the series lacked "Canadian content" (which was their way of saying it was in French and mentioned Quebec a couple times but never Canada).
 The creators's response was to put a Canadian flag patch on each uniform and add a line in the opening about how "The Planetary Federation asked the first world power, Canada.
 It's Canadian know-how that allowed...".
 As a result, the subsidies kept coming.

 - Crouching Moron, Hidden Badass: The whole crew is this, sure they are a bunch of idiots but they have defeated ghosts, hostile aliens, a Sith Lord and even Satan using their talents and resources.

 - Curse Cut Short: A few time when someone is about to talk about shit.Captain:What's the point of dining?
 All we drink we piss all we we sh-

 Valence: Shhhh.Flavien: Yes if the Captain has a turd on the heart (i.e rancor) Brad is full of-